top of page

 for his National Service.
 He was promoted to Captain and commanded the Firing Troop.
 P Battery fired three

-fired by a TA Officer.
-As we all know the plan is to miss the Drone target, but on this occasion the gyros in the missile
+be fired by a TA Officer.
+As we all know the plan is to miss the Drone target, but on this occasion the gyros in the

 The following day Peter was allowed to lead a four plane Gnat formation from RAF Valley.
 Captain Ted Cogswell